Sopiro/PathFinder/README.md

 ![preview](.github/preview.gif)

 ## Features
+- A* path finding in grid world

-Line drawing algorithm is used to draw continuous wall
+- Line drawing algorithm is used to draw contiguous wall

 ## Play
 ```shell script